MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-I-Department-Homeland-Security/subchapter-B-Immigration-Regulations/part-106-USCIS-Fee-Schedule/section-106.2.md

 (7) *Application for Citizenship and Issuance of Certificate Under Section 322, Form N-600K.* For filing an application for citizenship and issuance of certificate under section 322 of the Act: $945.

-(c) *G Forms, Statutory Fees, and Non-Form Fees* - (1) *Genealogy Index Search Request, Form G-1041:* $170.
+(c) *G Forms, Statutory Fees, and Non-Form Fees*—(1) *Genealogy Index Search Request, Form G-1041:* $170.
 The fee is due regardless of the search results.

 (2) *Genealogy Records Request, Form G-1041A:* $265.
 USCIS will refund the records request fee when it is unable to locate any file previously identified in response to the index search request.